-- Anonymize the data in columns of relational data sets based on the type of content in the column.
-Affected users can see anonymized columns but the values are replaced, an icon indicates that the column is anonymized, and a tooltip lists the name of the policy.
+- Mask the data in columns of relational data sets based on the type of content in the column.
+Depending on the method of data masking, data is redacted, substituted, or obfuscated with retained formatting in the asset preview.
+Affected users can see masked columns but the values are replaced, an icon indicates that the column is masked, and a tooltip lists the name of the policy.

-You can create data access rules while you create a data protection policy, or separately, and later add them to one or more data protection policies.
-Rules are used only when they are included in published data protection policies.
+You can create data protection rules while you create a policy, or separately, and later add them to one or more policies.

-You must have the Admin role for the Watson Knowledge Catalog app to create rules.
+You must have the Admin role for the Watson Knowledge Catalog service to create rules.
 Other users can only view rules.

 Some Watson Knowledge Catalog plans have limits on the number of rules that you can create.